-In a Senior Citizen Savings Scheme one gets a slightly higher and regular interest payment and this makes it attractive to retirees.
+In a Senior Citizen Savings Scheme, one gets a slightly higher and regular interest payment and this makes it attractive to retirees.
 The same tax issues do not make it appealing for those in the higher tax bracket.

 Another traditional mode of investment with a reasonably good interest rate.
 Similar issues of taxation apply.

-If you can handle the emotion of handing away the title of your home in return for a good cash flow then this is an option.
+If you can handle the emotion of handing away the title of your home in return for good cash flow then this is an option.
 The income is not taxable as it is treated as a loan.

 As you build a nice retirement corpus, Mutual Funds are a good way to tap into it using timed Withdrawals that are also tax efficient.
 You can go for Systematic Withdrawal plans that get you a certain amount on a weekly/monthly basis for expenses.
-You can also go for the Dividend option though the recent budget changes has increased the tax component a bit with the Equity Dividend Distribution Tax.
+You can also go for the Dividend option through the recent budget changes have increased the tax component a bit with the Equity Dividend Distribution Tax.

 The taxation laws are different for Debt Mutual Funds.
 Here any holding more than 3 years, helps you gain indexation benefit, making the tax quite low.
 Going for SWPs on a debt mutual funds after they complete 3 years can give a good steady flow of low-tax income.

 There are many to choose from.
-Tax free bonds are a good option and the income they generate is tax free.
-Go for Government of India or PSU Bonds that are tax free.
+Tax-free bonds are a good option and the income they generate is tax-free.
+Go for Government of India or PSU Bonds that are tax-free.
 Gold Bonds issued by the government or Gold Mutual Funds are also an option here yielding some income and providing that hedge against inflation.

 The traditional way of the landlord still works.
-While rental yields may be low, this is still a reasonable way to get inflation adjusted income.
+While rental yields may be low, this is still a reasonable way to get inflation-adjusted income.
 An alternative is to invest in Real Estate Investment Trusts (REITs) and enjoy the cash flow.

 Conventional thinking is that only the rich can afford a financial advisor.
 After all, a financial advisor helps accelerate wealth…